How to arrange a simple, no-fuss funeral

 Sometimes people ask for a low-key farewell to avoid further stress for their family

-More and more people are expressing their funeral wishes before they die, letting their family know they do not want a fuss.
-Even if they have not said as much, you may have a sense that a big, traditional funeral would not be right for your loved one.
+More and more people are expressing their funeral wishes before they die, letting their family know they don't want a fuss.
+Sometimes they do this in their will or writing a letter of wishes.
+Even if they've not said as much, you may have a sense that a big, traditional funeral would not be right for your loved one.

 Those prices cover the collection and care of your loved one, a coffin, a hearse and the management of a simple service.
 Flowers, venue hire and catering for a wake are extra costs.